Proposed general export requirements for bee products

 MPI invites you to comment on the draft Animal Products Notice: General Export Requirements for Bee Products.
 MPI is particularly interested in your feedback set out in the Submission form.

-Consultation is open from 11 April 2017 until 23 May 2017.
+Consultation is open from 11 April 2017 until 13 June 2017 (extended from 23 May 2017).
 Public meetings will be held during the consultation period.

 - Draft Animal Product Notice: General export requirements for bee products [PDF, 689 KB]